biswajit760/OCTANET_OCTOBER/Task_1_Landing_Page/README.md

 -->

-This simple project I built a sleek weather app using HTML, CSS, and JavaScript! 🌦️☀️ The app fetches real-time weather data, displaying the temperature, humidity, and forecast for any city.
-With a clean and intuitive user interface, users can easily navigate and check the weather updates.
-Feeling proud of how this project turned out! 💻✨.
+For Task 1 of my Octanet internship program, I created a sleek landing page using HTML and CSS. 🖥️🎨 The page features a visually appealing design with a clean layout, and user-friendly navigation.
+I incorporated modern styling techniques to make the page both functional and aesthetically pleasing.
+This project helped me sharpen my frontend development skills and reinforced the importance of creating intuitive and engaging user interfaces. 🚀✨

 ## Watch this Project's Video on Linkedin